OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 > This auth method is oriented to automated workflows (machines and services), and is less useful for human operators.

-With an AppRole, a machine can login with:
+With an AppRole, a machine can log in with:

 - A `RoleID` - think of this as the username in an authentication pair.
 - A `SecretID` - think of this as the password in an authentication pair.

 :::warning
 **Don't store the SecretID:**
-Storing the the RoleID in Octopus as a sensitive variable is a good way to ensure it remains encrypted until required.
+Storing the RoleID in Octopus as a sensitive variable is a good way to ensure it remains encrypted until required.

 However, the same is **not recommended** for the SecretID.

 A SecretID, just like a password is _designed to expire_.
-In addition storing the SecretID would provide the capabililty to potentially retrieve all secrets as both the RoleID and SecretID would be available.
+In addition, storing the SecretID would provide the capability to potentially retrieve all secrets as both the RoleID and SecretID would be available.

-We recommend that you consider the use of the more secure [Get wrapped SecretID](#get-wrapped-secretid) and [Unwrap SecretID and Login](#unwrap-secretid-login) step templates, as they use one of the [best practises](#approle-best-practises) - **response wrapping**.
+We recommend that you consider the use of the more secure [Get wrapped SecretID](#get-wrapped-secretid) and [Unwrap SecretID and Login](#unwrap-secretid-login) step templates, as they use one of the [best practices](#approle-best-practices) - **response wrapping**.

 If you do choose to use the AppRole login step template, we recommend you provide the SecretID at execution time using a sensitive [prompted variable](https://octopus.com/docs/projects/variables/prompted-variables).
 :::